jmberg/bup/Documentation/bup-config.5.md

     recalculated whenever the previous save was to a repository with a different value of this setting.

+bup.blobbits
+:   This setting determines the number of fixed bits in the hash-split
+    algorithm that lead to a chunk boundary, and thus the average size of objects.
+This represents a trade-off between the efficiency of the deduplication (fewer bits means better deduplication) and the amount of metadata to keep on disk and RAM usage during repo operations (more bits means fewer objects, means less metadata space and RAM use).
+    The expected average block size is expected to be 2^bits (1 << bits), a sufficiently small change in a file would lead to that much new data to be saved (plus tree metadata).
+The maximum blob size is 4x that.
+:   The default of this setting is 13 for backward compatibility, but it
+    is recommended to change this to a higher value (e.g. 16) on all but very small repos.
+:   NOTE: Changing this value in an existing repository is *strongly
+    discouraged*.
+It would cause a subsequent store of anything but files that were not split to store all data (and to some extent metadata) in the repository again, rather than deduplicating.
+Consider the disk usage of this to be mostly equivalent to starting a new repository.

 pack.packSizeLimit
 :   Respected when writing pack files (e.g. via `bup save ...`).
     Note that bup will honor this value from the repository written to